Shawn5141/Insight-DE-Project-Stack-Community-Analysis/README.md

 - Link the DNS of EC2 to public domain (Not done yet)

 # ETL Pipeline

-- Tech Stack
+- Tech Stack:

+![Tech Stack](./img/tech_stack.PNG)

 Upload xml file downloaded from stack exchange data dump to s3.
 And use spark cluster to preprocessed posts data and user data.
 After pre-computation, the result table is stored in database which can be access by front end UI.
 (Ref to [ETLPipeline](https://github.com/Shawn5141/Stack-Community/tree/master/ETLPipeline)) folder.

-![Tech Stack](./img/tech_stack.PNG)

 # App
 - After installation and preprocessing.
 You can run the Dash App by `python app.py` in App directory.
 In [APP](https://github.com/Shawn5141/Stack-Community/tree/master/App), it displays the design of user interface using Dash.
 - The UI implemented with multiple function.
-Descriptions are shown below
+Function demo refer to this [youtube vedio](https://www.youtube.com/watch?v=rGT3rbSUN10).And function descriptions are shown below in below screen shot:

 ![UI](./img/UI.PNG)